 How Long Does It Take to Renew Global Entry?

-The amount of time it takes to renew global entry varies from person to person.
-The Global Entry renewal process can take only a few days or a few months.
+The amount of time it takes to renew Global Entry varies from person to person.
+The Global Entry renewal process can take only a few days or many months.

 The timing of how long it takes to renew Global Entry depends on how long it takes for: 1) CBP to review and process your application and issue a decision (either denial, final approval or conditional approval) AND 2) you to schedule an interview (if you are conditionally approved).

 While you can control the timing for scheduling a Global Entry interview, you can’t change how long it takes to be approved (or conditionally approved).
-It took me only 5 days to be approved for Global Entry but my sister was approved after almost 10 weeks.
-According to the CBP, the average processing time is currently 11 weeks (increased from 3-5 weeks before the government shutdown).
+It took me only 5 days to be approved for Global Entry but my sister had to wait almost 10 weeks.
+According to the CBP, the average processing time is currently averaging 4-6 months but some people have been waiting even longer than that and still have not been conditionally approved.
+(See related post: How Long Does It Take To Get Global Entry?).

 Is There A Fee to Renew Your Global Entry?